Call us for free consultation (435) 673-9990

 • An amount of money that will fairly compensate you for your damages.

 This is the most important aspect of your case.
-At McMullin Injury Law, our focus is personal injury law.
-We can help with all personal injury cases.
 We understand the law, will handle all the paperwork, answer all the phone calls and work hard to get you what you deserve.
-Our experienced personal injury attorneys and staff will make a positive difference in your time of need.
+Ultimately, a skilled, committed, knowledgeable attorney and staff will make a positive difference in your time of need.

 If you’re not at fault and your car is damaged, the other driver may try to convince you to not call the police and not file a claim.
 While it’s not uncommon for parties to work something out without police and insurance getting involved, there are no guarantees.
 If the other person offers to pay for the damages out of pocket, they can just as easily claim the accident never happened, or that it was your fault.
 We recommend always calling the police and notifying them of the accident.